top of page

 Your opinions are important to us, and we want to hear them.
 We want to be told when we have done a good job as well as when you are not satisfied.
 With your help, we can improve our service.
 We will respond to suggestions positively and promptly wherever we can.

-All concerns/complaints will be investigated thoroughly, in an unbiased way, and as soon as possible.
-The concern/complainant will be treated with respect and courtesy.
-If you, your family/whānau, an organisation, a member of the public, or subcontractor of P&C has a concern/complaint concerning the conduct of P&C and/or their subcontractors, the following steps should be followed:
+All concerns and complaints will be investigated thoroughly, in an unbiased way, and as soon as possible.
+The concern and complainant will be treated with respect and courtesy.
+If you, your family/whānau, an organisation, a member of the public, or contractor of P&C has a concern/complaint concerning the conduct of P&C and/or their contractors, the following steps should be followed:

 3. The complaint will be recorded by P&C’s Clinical Management Team on a Complaints Register.
 If the complaint can be successfully resolved between the parties, no further action or escalation is required, and written acknowledgement will be provided to the complainant.